graphsense/graphsense-dashboard/README.md

 To generate static pages, make a local production build (see below) and deploy the directory `official`.
 It contains everything for the static website.

-Static pages are located in `src/pages/static`.
+Static pages can be edited in `src/pages/static`.

 ## Production setup